Padmajasharma/Automated-Data-Extraction-and-Invoice-Management/readme.md

-Here’s a polished and well-structured README file for your GitHub project:

----

 # Automated Data Extraction and Invoice Management

 This project streamlines product management and invoice creation by integrating advanced features like Redux store management, currency conversion, automatic product population, and seamless invoice-product integration.